• Do science with us!

 How do children think about national identity?

 As America becomes more diverse, we are interested in examining how children understand their own national identity and the national identity of others.
-In this research, we explore how children think about what it means to be American and how children use national identity to make inferences about others.
+In this research, we explore how children think about what it means to be American and how children use national identity to make guesses about other people.

 For this research, we are especially interested in working with families who identify as Hispanic and/or Latino/Latine and have a child between 5 and 12 years old.